20lives/dmote/doc/options-clusters.md

-# Configuration options
+# Key cluster configuration options

 Each heading in this document represents a recognized configuration key in YAML files for a DMOTE variant.
-The document was generated from the application CLI.

 This specific document describes options for the general outline and position of any individual cluster of keys.
 One set of such options will exist for each entry in `key-clusters`, a parameter documented [here](options-main.md).